gertalot/cursor-rules/README.md

     +- backlog
 ```

-- **.cursor/rules/**: Place all the rule files from this repository here.
+- **.cursor/rules/**:  All the custom Cursor rule files from this repository.
 - **docs/project/**: Contains project-level documentation (idea, architecture, roadmap, etc.).
 - **docs/backlog/**: Contains detailed implementation plans (stories) for each roadmap item.

 ## Workflow Overview

 The workflow consists of five main steps, each supported by a specific rule.
-Here's how to use them:
+Here's how to use them.
+Use each of these
+rules in a new chat and reference relevant documents.

 ### 1. Capture and Refine Your Idea (`rewrite` rule)

 - **Create an initial idea document**: In `docs/project/`, write a markdown file describing your product idea.
 Include
   any relevant references, such as screenshots, UI designs, or other documents.
-- **Use the `rewrite` rule**: Apply the `rewrite` rule to your idea document.
+- **Use the `rewrite` rule**: Apply the `@rewrite.mdc` rule to your idea document.
 This rule helps you restructure and
   clarify your idea, making it more actionable and easier to understand.
 You can iterate with the AI, refining the
   document until you're satisfied.
 - **Move to the next step** once your idea is clear and well-structured.